2/19/2025 7:02 pm Update

 Campus Community:

-Additional information will be provided via WU Alert and the emergency website as necessary.
+Additional information will be provided via WU Alert and this website as necessary.

 Sincerely,